A Semi-analytical Solution to Classic Yang-Mills Equations with Both Asymptotical Freedom and Confining Features: Summaries and discussions

-As conclusions, we construct three solutions to the classic Yang-Mills equation.
+As summaries of this paper, we first make a short introduction to Dvali et als ideal of observing running couplings and confinings at purely classic levels and then make a small try to apply this ideal to Yang-Mills theories coupled with external quarks.
+We construct three solutions to the classic equation of motion in this theory.
 The first two are exact but non-confining.
 While the third one manifests both asymptotical freedom and confinings.
 It is of serial form and exact at the near-source region, but approximate and analytical at the far-away region.
-From this solution we derive out non-perturbative beta functions describing the running of effective coupling constant, which are linear in the couplings both in the infrared and ultraviolet region.
-Our result is sensible to understand confinings of QCD at purely classical levels and non-perturbatively.
+From this solution we derive out a non-perturbative beta function describing the running of effective coupling constant, which is linear in the couplings both in the infrared and ultraviolet region.
+Our result is sensible to understand confinings of QCD at purely classical levels and non-perturbatively, thus provide us intuitions on QCD confinings by the conventional quantum treatment \cite{masudConfinement}.
 It may provide new ingredients for studies of QCD using gauge/gravity dualities \cite{AdSQCD}.
-More directly, it will be helpful for looking for fully analytical solutions to the Yang-Mills equation\cite{jormaReview}.
-On this point, the value of our work is similar to that of Julia and Zee \cite{SU2monopole}, , which makes preparations for Prasad and Sommerfield's discoveries \cite{PSsolution}.
+More directly, we wish our work be helpful on the road of looking for fully analytical solutions to the Yang-Mills equation\cite{jormaReview}.
+In another word, we wish our work could play roles as that of Julia and Zee \cite{SU2monopole}, which makes valuable preparations for Prasad and Sommerfield's discoveries \cite{PSsolution}.

-As a discussion, we must point out that, as a nonlinear differential equation array, \eqref{eqQuark} also allows other solutions which are different from what we provide in this paper.
-For example, it can be easily verified that $J_{r\rightarrow0}\rightarrow r^{-1}$, $K_{r\rightarrow0}\rightarrow1$ also leads to reasonable solutions.
-More solutions are possible if $K_{r\rightarrow0}\rightarrow\!\!\!\!\!\!\!\slash~~1$.
+As a discussion, we must point out that, from purely numerical aspects, eq\eqref{eqQuark} also allows other solutions which are different from what we provide in this paper.
+For example, it can be easily verified that if one set $J_{r\rightarrow r_0}=r^{-1}r_0$, $K_{r\rightarrow r_0}=1$, one can also get reasonable numerical results as long as he or she limit itself in the region $r_0<r<\infty$.
+More numerical solutions are possible if $K_{r\rightarrow0}\rightarrow\!\!\!\!\!\!\!\slash~~1$.
 We numerically find that all such solutions are confining but not necessarily asymptotic free.
-This point to a conclusion that, confinings have no direct relation with asymptotical freedom, which is just the viewpoint of \cite{topOriginConfinement}.
-The real deep reason of confiment is the topological structure of the gauge group.
+This point to a conclusion that, confinings have no direct relation with asymptotical freedom, which just verifies the viewpoint of \cite{topOriginConfinement}.
+The real deep reason of confinement is the topological structure of the gauge group.